Skip to Main Content

 How to shop for homeowners insurance

-• Personal details: You will need to provide your name and date of birth to get a quote.
+• Personal details: Along with your name and date of birth, you are typically asked about your marital status, how long you have lived in the home and who may live there with you.
 If you own your home with a spouse, family member or anyone else, you will also need to provide their information.
 In some states, you may also be asked to provide your social security number in order to check your credit-based insurance score.

 • Property details: A carrier will need your address, including your ZIP code.
-Companies might be able to look up additional information, but you may want to be prepared with your home’s construction year, the age of the roof and other home systems like your HVAC and details of any custom features.
+Companies might be able to look up additional information, but you may want to be prepared with your home’s construction year, the age of the roof, square footage, custom features and material types of interior and exterior finishes, and home systems like your HVAC.

 Bankrate tip: home inventory